happylance/countdown/README.md

 ### Prerequisites
 This script requires `bash`.
 I have only tested it in OSX.
 ### Basic Installation
-`curl -O https://raw.githubusercontent.com/happylance/Scripts/master/countdown.sh ; chmod +x countdown.sh`
+`git clone https://github.com/happylance/countdown.git ; cd countdown`

 ## Usage
 Here's a sample Usage: